 - The antioxidants and phytonutrients found in this fruit are good for vision and help combat symptoms of asthma.

-- Pectin is a soluble fibre found in apples that can help control diarrhoea while promoting digestion.
+- Pectin is a soluble fibre found in apples that can help control diarrhoea while promoting digestion and preventing constipation.

 - Apples can balance sugar levels in the body and are good for keeping away diabetes.